macnietzsche/hoyNoCircula/README.md

 ```

 ## For administrators
-The confinguration file ```config/restrictions.ini``` has been generated to help administrators manage restrictions' behaviour in case they need to.
+The configuration file ```config/restrictions.ini``` has been generated to help administrators manage restrictions' behavior in case they need to.
 Below is an example of a restriction configuration for Monday:
 ```ini
 [MONDAY]
 restricted=yes